By Christina Moore

 He pounded a fist on the desk as he spoke.
 “I can’t believe this is happening.
 Right when I actually fucking find someone who calms my storm…”

 “Trevor, please… This is not entirely your fault.
-I should have told Jordan months ago that I—”
+I should've told Jordan months ago that I—”

 “And I should have told him the day I met him that you were my sister.
 But damn it, I was so instantly attracted to him, I was afraid to ruin what we might have before it started.
 I figured there was no damn way he’d want to get involved with the brother of the woman who—”